 If you are interested and somehow successful in arranging a credit internship, this section of our orientation will be of interest to you.

-To date, our Career and Internship Services (CIS) has not been able to structure international internships.
-However, from time to time, CIS may allow you to take an internship by attending an orientation via Skype, working with a counselor, and arranging the internship yourself through an acceptable foreign entity the semester prior to taking it.
+To date, our Career and Internship Services (CIS) has partnered with the Office of International Programs for international internships through Global Experiences.
+Also, from time to time, CIS may allow you to take an internship by attending an orientation via Skype, working with a counselor, and arranging the internship yourself through an acceptable foreign entity the semester prior to taking it.
 This aspect of CIS’ service is currently being reviewed.

 You will need to enroll in an internship class in addition to working in a company with an internship sponsor.
-If you are already working in a company, your work cannot be used to fulfill the internship, i.e. it needs to consist of a new set of tasks in addition to your regular job.
+If you are already working in a company, your work cannot be used to fulfill the internship, i.e. it needs to consist of a new set of tasks in addition to your regular job and you must attend IC497 Senior Internship: Career Planning along with the site or virtual work with the internship sponsor.

 Allow for fifteen to twenty hours per week for intern duties.